phetsims/qa/doc/qa-book.md

 Development testing is whatever the developer wants it to be.
 Generally speaking, a development test entails making sure the simulation behaves as intended.
 The GitHub issue for a development test will specify what needs to be tested.

 When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for development tests](https://github.com/phetsims/QA/blob/master/issue-templates/dev-test-template.md).
 The template should specify what exactly needs to be tested.
-The steps you need to follow for a development test can be found in the template.
+The steps you need to follow and the platforms you need to test for a development test can be found in the template.
+There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).

 <h3>4.2: Release Candidate (RC) Testing</h3> <!--- Add screenshots. -->

 Release candidate testing is more thorough than development testing because the simulation being tested is a “release candidate.”
 Theoretically, major issues with the simulation will have been fixed by the time it undergoes an RC test.

-When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/dev-test-template.md).
+When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/rc-test-template-new.md).
+There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).
 The template should specify what exactly needs to be tested.
 Here are the steps you need to follow for a release candidate test:
 1. Familiarize yourself with the simulation.
 2. If the developer wants you to test previous issues, then test those first.
 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
+Add your initials to indicate that you are testing that platform.
-5. Perform the below tests and fill out the testing matrix accordingly.
+5. Perform the below tests and fill out the testing matrix.

 <h4>Full Screen Test</h4>